Premonoidal and Kleisli double categories: Prerequisites on double categories

 \end{itemize} A {\em horizontal lax transformation} is defined by using the opposite direction of the 2-cells $\delta_{\alpha,f}$ in item 3 and accommodating the axioms correspondingly. \\ A {\em horizontal pseudonatural transformation} is a horizontal oplax transformation for which the 2-cells $\delta_{\alpha,f}$ are isomorphisms.
 A {\em horizontal strict transformation} is a horizontal oplax transformation for which the 2-cells $\delta_{\alpha,f}$ are identities. \end{defn}

-Given a horizontal pseudonatural transformation $\alpha$ between lax double functors $F,G\colon \Aa\to\Bb$ we denote by $\HH(\alpha):\HH(F)\Rightarrow\HH(G)$ the underlying pseudonatural transformation between the underlying lax functors among the underlying 2-categories $\HH(\Aa)$ and $\HH(\Bb)$.
-Recall that a bicategorical pseudonatural transformation, in this case $\HH(\alpha)$, is called a {\em pseudonatural equivalence} if the 1h-cell components $\alpha(A)$ are equivalence 1-cells in $\HH(\Bb)$.
+\begin{rem} \rmlabel{H trans} Given a horizontal pseudonatural transformation $\alpha$ between lax double functors $F,G\colon \Aa\to\Bb$ we denote by $\HH(\alpha):\HH(F)\Rightarrow\HH(G)$ the underlying pseudonatural transformation between the underlying lax functors between the underlying 2-categories $\HH(\Aa)$ and $\HH(\Bb)$.
+Recall that a bicategorical pseudonatural transformation, in this case $\HH(\alpha)$, is called a {\em pseudonatural equivalence} if the 1h-cell components $\alpha(A)$ are equivalence 1-cells in $\HH(\Bb)$. \end{rem}

-\begin{lma} \cite[Lemma 2.3]{Fem:Gray} \lelabel{vert comp hor.ps.tr.} \\ Vertical composition of two horizontal oplax transformations $F\stackrel{\alpha}{\Rightarrow} G \stackrel{\beta}{\Rightarrow}H$ between lax functors $F, G, H\colon\Aa\to\Bb$, denoted by $\frac{\alpha}{\beta}$, is given by: \begin{enumerate} \item for every 0-cell $A$ in $\Aa$ a 1h-cell in $\Bb$:
+\begin{lma} \cite[Lemma 2.3]{Fem:Bif} \lelabel{vert comp hor.ps.tr.} \\ Vertical composition of two horizontal oplax transformations $F\stackrel{\alpha}{\Rightarrow} G \stackrel{\beta}{\Rightarrow}H$ between lax functors $F, G, H\colon\Aa\to\Bb$, denoted by $\frac{\alpha}{\beta}$, is given by: \begin{enumerate} \item for every 0-cell $A$ in $\Aa$ a 1h-cell in $\Bb$:

 \item for every 1v-cell $u\colon A\to A'$ in $\Aa$ a 2-cell in $\Bb$:

 \item for every 1h-cell $f\colon A\to B$ in $\Aa$ a 2-cell in $\Bb$:

 \end{enumerate} \end{lma}